dojo/docs/dojo/byId.rst

 Dojo 1.7 (AMD)
 --------------

+In dojo 1.7, dojo.byId has been moved to dojo/_base/html.

+.. code-block :: javascript

+  require("dojo/_base/html", function(dojo){  // Note, dom or any other variable name can be used
+      // fetch a node by id="someNode"
+      var node = dojo.byId("someNode");
+  });

+It's recommend to use dom.byId replace dojo.byId.

 .. code-block :: javascript

   require("dojo/dom", function(dom){  // Note, dom or any other variable name can be used
       // fetch a node by id="someNode"
       var node = dom.byId("someNode");
   });